micmejia/bible-dump/AMPC/Philippians/Phil 2.md

-Therefore [because He stooped so low] God has highly exalted Him and has [^f]freely bestowed on Him the name that is above every name,
+Therefore [because He stooped so low] God has highly exalted Him and has freely bestowed on Him the name that is above every name,